nl-design-system/web-component-poc/packages/nl-design-system-unstable/__docs__/naming.md

 ## Namespacing

 For both design tokens and components using BEM we use a consistent namespace.
-For NL Design System’s white-label this means that all names consist of a leading `nl-`, signifying that tokens and componets use the white-label styling.
+For NL Design System’s white-label this means that all names consist of a leading `nl-`, signifying that tokens and components use the white-label styling.
 For the municipality of Den Haag this could for instance be `dh-`.

 ## References